Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 }
 ```

-OK this has a double free vulnerability.
-You can get it free'd then make an early exit by putting an invalid size.
+There is a not so subtle double free vulnerability.
+You can get bio free'd then make an early exit by putting an invalid size, and it doesn't set the pointer to NULL, so you can free it however many times you want.
 Lets look at the create contact function:

 ```C